 Legsakimbo – Wirral band (1983-92), feat; Chris Farley (gtr,voc), Roy Jones (voc,gtr), Keith Wilson (sax), Les Rowlands (bass), Brian Douglas (dms).
 By 1984-85 Les was replaced by Geoff Davies (bass) (later H2II, Insanity Beach), & Brian by Keith Hughes (drms) (later of New Frontiers, Contortion Co.).
 From 1986-89 Keith had gone & the drumming was done by Chris Hooker with Denny Bolton (keys,voc) adding to the line up.
 Played NW and NWales, & in 86 toured Holland and Ibiza.
 Returned to Ibiza 1988 as 3 piece (Chris F, Roy and Denny).
 Frank Smith (keys) (1991-92) replaced Denny.
 Chris Farley lives and works in Ibiza.
 Roy Jones lived and worked in Tenerife, but has since returned and is doing solo shows on the Wirral.
 Legsakimbo started life as a soul band.
 Roy and Chris then started writing material.
 Built up good local following as good time rock-funk band.
 Gigged virtually non-stop for nine years.

-Lightning Seeds – Band that began as a side project by ex Big in Japan & Care member Ian Broudie.
+Lightning Seeds – Band that began as a side project by ex Big in Japan and Care member Ian Broudie.
 After leaving Care Ian went back into production work for bands like Icicle Works and Frazier Chorus.
 In 1989, though, Ian turned to writing songs.
 Still signed to Ghetto, he rec Cloudcuckooland and chose the name Lightning Seeds, hoping that one day this little side project would become a band.
 In 1989, the single Upside Down was due to be released.
 This was cancelled and Pure was released, making # 16 in UK charts.
 In the same year, Joy was released, which failed to break the top 100.
 Apr90, All I Want was rel.
 Life Of Riley was his 1st Top 30 hit but having signed to Virgin they were soon to drop him.
 For LPs Ian recruited Simon Rogers for co-production work, Clive Layton (keys), Terry Hall (ex Fun Boy 3)was co-writing and b.voc, as did Ian McNabb (Icicle Works).
 1994 the 3rd LP ‘Jollification’ was to be toured & a live line-up was formed with Chris Sharrock (drms)(ex The La’s, World Party, Icicle Works), and Martyn Campbell (ex Rain) who was a friend of a friend.
 The 3 rehearsed in The Warehouse, owned by ex-Bunnymen member Les Pattison.
 1st single, Lucky You as did the album.
 An extra guitarist Paul Hemmings (ex-The La’s) and Ali Kane (keys) joined the live lineup.
 New single in ’95 Change went straight in at number 13.
 With tours over the UK and Europe, festival appearances and the singles that followed Change (Marvellous, Perfect and a re-release of Lucky You, all with imaginative and quirky packaging), helped Jollification to clock up well over 600,000 sales quite quickly.
 1996 saw the #1 hit 3 Lions On My Shirt with Baddiel & Skinner.
 In ’96, Angie Pollock (sung on Terry Hall’s album “Home”, worked with Shakespeare’s Sister) joined the group replacing Ali Kane.
 Chris Sharrock left to work with World Party on the album “Egyptology” in 1997, with Mat Priest (drms) from Dodgy.
 1997 Zak Starkey (drms) took over for the Like You Do tour.
 By the end of 1999 Paul Hemmings had now left.
 New single Life’s Too Short showed a new more dance-orientated sound.
 The album, ‘Tilt’, features Ian collaborating with a few of his old mates (namely Terry Hall and Steven Jones from Babybird) plus some new friends to work with.
 Tim Simenon helped with the beats and co-produced / mixed a track called Get It Right on the new LP and a few songs were co-written by Mark Cullen of Fixed Stars.
 The band then took a ‘long break’.

 Liverpool Scene – Anarchic ‘poetry’ band of the 60s, feat; Andy Roberts, Adrian Henri, Roger McGough, Mike Evans (later Deaf School), Percy Jones (bass), Mike Hart (gtr), Brian Dodson (drms), replaced by Pete Clarke (The Escorts), who in turn was replaced by Frank Garrett.
 Debut album was produced by John Peel in 1968.
 Had songs like The Entry of Christ into Liverpool.
 Toured with Led Zep in ’69 and split on stage in May70 when Henri attacked Evans with a mic stand.
 Evans, Henri and Garrett are all natives of Rhyl (see North Wales section – Purple Chapter, The Informers)